Rodio346/mythical-javascript/README.md

   has outer/parent<br>

 Now lexical Environment is just the copy of variable environment but the difference is hard to visualize.
 To understand this we need to first see that the `with` statement and `catch` clause as we see usually replace the context's environment for the time of execution and at the same time we know that closure saves the lexical environment of the context which it is created.

+Also note that the value of VariableEnvironment component never changes while the value of LexicalEnvironment component may change during execution of code.

 Because there is possibiltiy of calling function declaration inside the `with` statement due to which is should originially use binding values from initial state and any function expression used inside `with` statement should be able to use the replaced lexical environment.